 Once you have decided the perfect domain name and extension for your website, the registration phase is not that difficult.

-Most of the website hosting companies can help you get a domain while others such as Bluehost and offer free domain names for the first year.
+Most of the website hosting companies can also help you get a domain while others such as Bluehost offer free domain names for the first year as well.

 Choosing Domain Registrar